yangwu1227/leetcode-ds-algo/stacks_and_queues/implement_queues_with_stacks/complexities.md

     return len(self.internal_deque) == 0
 ```

-The time complexity of the `empty` operation is $O(1)$ since we only need to check the length of the `deque` to determine if it is empty.
+The time complexity of the `empty` check is $O(1)$ since we only need to check the length of the `deque` to determine if it is empty.

-This is made into a property to more closely align with how the **emptiness** of a queue is thought of--- as a property of the queue itself.
+This is made into a property to more closely align with how the **emptiness** of a queue is thought of, i.e., as a property of the queue itself.

 ## C++